Plan Your Development Time

 - Plan to finish making final edits to the course at least two weeks before the semester it is offered begins.

 Map out your course outline and brainstorm the pieces of the course on paper, a chalkboard, or using a digital tool.
+This outline may help you design your course, and if you choose to share it with your students, it may help them visualize the course structure as well.

 Here are examples of two ways to map out a course visually using Word or PowerPoint.
 You can sketch it on paper, use a whiteboard, or use Google Docs, too.